-- ‡ Flue gas VFR: Flue gas volumetric flow rate - 1.
-The data given above is approximate only and is based on the boiler being used with a low level balanced flue. - 2.
-The above settings may have to be adjusted on site for the correct operation of the burner. - 3.
+- Flue gas VFR: Flue gas volumetric flow rate ‡ - The data given above is approximate only and is based on the boiler being used with a low level balanced flue. - The above settings may have to be adjusted on site for the correct operation of the burner. - 1.
+2. 3.
 Gas Oil is NOT suitable for use with Grant Vortex boiler range - 4.
 The flue gas temperatures given above are ± 10%. - 5.
 When commissioning, the air damper must be adjusted to obtain the correct CO, level. - 6.
-Factory settings: Combi 36 31.5 kW. - 7.
-The combustion door test point may be used for CO, and smoke readings only.
-Do not use this test point for temperature or efficiency readings. - 8.
-The installer must amend the boiler data label if the output is changed.
+7. The combustion door test point may be used for CO2 and smoke readings only.
+Do not use this test point for temperature or efficiency readings.
+When commissioning the Combi 21, the position of the air adjuster disc should be checked.
+Refer to Section 10.3 (Air Adjuster Disc). - 8.
+Refer to Section 10.2 for information on how to set Distance D (Figure 10-5).